41 Hibiscus Varieties For Your Garden

 A close-up shot of pink-purple colored blooms with red centers, atop stems and leaves of the hibiscus Woodbridge

-‘Woodbridge’ is a fast-growing deciduous shrub, that blooms in August-September with blue-red flowers, with a small dark spot in the middle.
+This is a fast-growing deciduous shrub that blooms with blue-red flowers, each with a small dark spot in the middle.

 sun-requirements sun requirements Full sun to partial shade